hiddenswitch/Spellsource/README.md

    - Linux and macOS: `gradle venv; source .venv/bin/activate; comfyui -w ./spellsource-python/workdir`
  - The Unity client: Open `spellsource-client/src/unity` in Unity 6, open the Game scene, and hit Play.

+Start the Java server backend first, since it also starts Postgres and Redis.

 ##### Configure your IDE for Python development:

 1. Run `gradle venv`.